Junyi-99/ChatGPT-API-Leakage/README.md

 # Results

+The results are stored in the `github.db` SQLite database, which is created in the same directory as the script.

-You can check the results using any database browser
+You can view the contents of this database using any SQLite database browser of your choice.

 ![](pics/db.png)